Ventile-Client/Download/README.md

 ---

-I dont suggest downloading anything from this page, I highly suggest using the Ventile Installer as it does everything for you!
-(And AutoUpdate :D)
+I dont suggest downloading anything from this page, besides the installer, and I highly suggest using the it as it does everything for you!

 The discord has the latest updates, the installer and a great community too! https://discord.gg/sN4Z9j2c7h